Skip to main content

 Summary

-Political identity refers to the labels and characteristics an individual chooses to associate with based on a multitude of factors including but not limited to, their perception of political ideologies, platforms and parties, as well as how they see themselves from national, racial, ethnic, linguistic, cultural and gender perspectives. ne of the main reasons political scientists have begun focusing on political identity is because human attachment to these identities has been mobilized for/with political consequences.
-Political mobilization is defined as organized activities intended to motivate groups of participants to take political action on a particular issue.
-There have been many examples of political identity resulting in political mobilization.
-Political socialization is the process by which individuals perceive the political world around them, come to understand how society is organized, and how they see their own role in society based on these perceptions.
-Political socialization occurs within families, schooling, church communities and any engagement individuals have with the outside world.
+Political identity refers to the labels and characteristics an individual chooses to associate with based on a multitude of factors including, but not limited to, their perception of political ideologies, platforms and parties, as well as how they see themselves from national, racial, ethnic, linguistic, cultural, and gender perspectives.
+One of the main reasons political scientists focus on political identity is because human attachment to these identities has been mobilized with political consequences.
+Political mobilization is a process of organizing and motivating individuals with shared identities to take action on a particular political issue.
+Political socialization is the process by which an individual's political beliefs and values form, change, and solidify over time.
+Political socialization occurs within families, schooling, church communities, and through all engagement individuals have with the outside world.

-Culture is the combination of customs, social institutions, arts, media, and social, economic, political achievements of a social group.
-In many ways, culture can be seen as a “catch-all” for so many factors of social behavior, habits and traditions found in a society.
-This also includes norms, which are standard practices, rules, patterns and behaviors that are considered acceptable in a society.
-Cultures which enforce strict adherence to norms tend to have greater control over their own populations, and often less crime, and the promotion of self-control among individuals.
-In contrast, countries that do not promote strict adherence to norms may be more disorganized and have potentially higher crime, but are more open to other ideas, cultures, and ways of life.
+Culture is, broadly defined, the combination of customs; social institutions; art; media; and social, economic, and political achievements of a social group.
+Culture includes norms, which are standard practices, rules, patterns, and behaviors considered acceptable in a society.
+States that enforce strict adherence to norms tend to have greater control over their own populations, and often less crime, and the promotion of self-control among individuals.
+In contrast, states that do not promote strict adherence to norms may be more disorganized and have potentially higher crime, but are more open to other ideas, cultures, and ways of life.

-Gender can be broadly defined as a spectrum of characteristics ranging from feminine to masculine, and gender tends to have more to do with how a person wants to identify.
-The difference between biological sex versus gender identity is critical to understand.
-According to the World Health Organization, biological sex refers to “the different biological and physiological characteristics of males and females, such as reproductive organs, chromosomes, hormones, etc.” Relating to biological sex, the divide between male and female has often influenced politics.
-Most frequently, women in most societies have been historically underrepresented and discriminated against.
-Another factor of concern in this area is acceptance of gender identity in different political systems.
+Gender encompasses a spectrum of characteristics ranging from feminine to masculine, and gender depends on a person's internal sense of self.
+Crucially, gender is a distinct concept from sex (or sometimes "biological sex"), which refers to biological differences.
+According to the World Health Organization, sex refers to "the different biological and physiological characteristics of females, males, and intersex persons, such as chromosomes, hormones, and reproductive organs."
+Sex is typically assigned at birth based on a set of physical characteristics.
+Relating to biological sex, the divide between male and female has often influenced politics.
+Women in most societies have been historically underrepresented and discriminated against.
+Concerns continue to abound related to the acceptance of gender identity and sexual orientation in different political systems.

 Japan and India are both democracies with new constitutions formed in the post World War II period.
-Within both countries’ constiutions, there is emphasis on both equal treatment under the law for all citizens, as well as freedom from discrimation based on race, religion, sex, and other factors of importance in both societies.
+Within both countries’ constitutions, there is emphasis on equal treatment under the law for all citizens and freedom from discrimination based on race, religion, sex, and other factors of importance.
 Nevertheless, both countries have struggled with large gender gaps in relation to women in the workplace, women’s earnings with equal credentials and positions as men, access to healthcare, and representation in politics.
-Women in both countries struggled significantly during the COVID-19 pandemic, and gender gaps further widened.
-Japan has instituted new policies to try to close the wide gender gaps, while India has been struggling to devise new policies to improve gender gaps across all segments of society.
+Women in both countries struggled significantly during the COVID-19 pandemic, and gender gaps widened.
+Japan has instituted new policies to try to narrow the gender gap, while India has struggled to devise new policies to improve the gender gap.

 Review Questions